Karanhtml-star/food-delivery-platform-ui/readme.md

 # FoodFlow - Food Delivery Landing Page

-A modern and fully responsive food delivery website built using HTML, CSS, and JavaScript.
+A modern and fully responsive food delivery website built using HTML,Tailwind CSS, and JavaScript.
 This project showcases a professional landing page for an online food delivery service with smooth scrolling navigation, pricing plans, testimonials, city coverage, and a contact form.

 ## Features